2016 Inter-Provincial Championship

 The 2016 Inter-Provincial Championship is the fourth season of the Inter-Provincial Championship, the domestic three-day (though not officially first-class) cricket competition of Ireland.
 The competition is played between Leinster Lightning, Northern Knights and North West Warriors.
-The championship will be sponsored by Hanley Energy and will be observed International Cricket Council.
-The championship is in Strategic Plan of Cricket Ireland success to achieve Test Status for the national team.
+The championship will be sponsored by Hanley Energy and will be observed by International Cricket Council.
+The championship is in the Strategic Plan of Cricket Ireland success to achieve Test Status for the national team.

 Standings

 The tournament was dominated by drawn matches; five of the six matches ended in a draw, with only Leinster Lightning managing a positive result from their game with North West Warriors.
-Highest score of the championship was 206 from Adam Dennison.
+The highest score of the championship was 206 by Adam Dennison.